jasnow/railroader-site/source/_posts/2011-10-25-brakeman-0-dot-8-3-released.markdown

 ### Route Processing

-Brakeman will no longer crash if there are problems parsing `routes.rb`.
+Railroader will no longer crash if there are problems parsing `routes.rb`.
 Instead, it will assume all public methods on controllers are actions.
 The `-a` option will also turn this behavior on.

 Rails 3.1 route parsing is still a work in progress, so this should at least allow analysis of 3.1 apps, even if it means slightly reduced accuracy.